LaudateCorpus1/template-gitbook-workshop/README.md

 1. Give us credit for creating it
 1. Maintain the original license
 1. Continue to offer it free of charge

+Speaking of credit, this workshop template extends work originally done by [Founders and Coders](https://www.foundersandcoders.com/) on their own coursework.
+Founders and Coders is a UK-based nonprofit that develops and runs tuition-free, peer-led training programmes in web development, guided by their core values of cooperation, inclusion and social impact.

 #### What you can do